usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 ## Policies and procedures govern malicious code protection configurations.

 Policies and procedures provide the details necessary to implement management and operational controls for how to configure malicious code protection mechanisms in IoT devices and related systems.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**